Requirements of Selected LEAs:

 - Teacher of the Deaf and Hard of Hearing

 - Related Services Staff

-Formal Grant Purpose & Additional Details:This intensive technical assistance and guidance will help your district more accurately identify students who need reading accommodations and more specifically, accommodations from which they receive the most benefit.
-This is grounded largely within the national movement toward "Accessible Educational Materials" (AEM) and increased federal focus on student achievement and outcome data.
+Formal Grant Purpose & Additional Details:The intensive technical assistance and guidance provided through this grant opportunity will help your district more accurately identify students who need reading accommodations and more specifically, accommodations from which they receive the most benefit.
+This is grounded largely within the national movement toward "Accessible Educational Materials" (AEM) in all learning environments and increased federal focus on student achievement and outcome data.
+More on the 7 AIM Indicators can be found on the CAST website.
 More on the 7 AIM Indicators.

-Intensive and focused assistance from the PATINS Project/Indiana Center for Accessible Materials (ICAM) will be LEA-focused and will proceed in accordance with an individualized Action Plan collaboratively developed and agreed upon by the LEA’s AEM Coordinating Committee and the PATINS designated staff.
+Intensive and focused assistance from the PATINS Project/Indiana Center for Accessible Materials (ICAM) will be very LEA-focused and will proceed in accordance with an individualized Action Plan collaboratively developed and agreed upon by the LEA’s AEM-UDL Coordinating Committee and the PATINS designated staff.
 Assistance will be provided to the LEA personnel involved in the provision of Accessible Educational Materials for students with qualifying print disabilities.